jonsheppard/custom-climates/docs/brand-guide.md

 - "We'll walk you through pricing and options—no surprises."
 - "Our team stays on it from quote to delivery."
 - "Gooseneck trailers that drop right on your jobsite"
-- "Climate-guard your materials before Mother Nature costs you money"
+- "Climate-guard your materials before harsh weather costs you money"
 - "Lock temps and humidity to spec—your crew loads materials the same morning"

 ## Business Model Clarification Needed